-Of course, much of what Orwell was talking about was to do with industry and mining and manufacturing… Well… there is no manufacturing or industry anymore.
-And Thatcher saw to it that the mines were all done in so theres none of that to count on… And in general, i suppose, since Wigan Pier we’ve gone from strength to strength in terms of social and working conditions.
-There is a code of working practices, fair employment procedure, good quality housing, the welfare system, good education, the NHS… So surely that means the very problems Orwell described are a thing of the past… Not quite.
-The problems are different… but at the same time very similar.
+Much of what Orwell was talking about was to do with industry and mining and manufacturing.
+There is very little manufacturing or industry today and Thatcher saw to it that the mines were all done in so there’s none of that to count on.
+In general, I suppose, since Wigan Pier we’ve gone from strength to strength in terms of social and working conditions.
+There is a code of working practices, fair employment procedure, good quality housing, the welfare system, good education, the NHS… So surely that means the very problems Orwell described are a thing of the past?
+Not quite.
+The problems are different but at the same time very similar.

-Firstly, I should start with unemployment.
-In the 1930’s there was huge unemployment due to the Depression… worldwide, as today.
-In South Wales for instance it rose as high as 25%… And this was a time when the valleys were a smog infested hell hole of heavy industry… AND UNEMPLOYMENT WAS 25%… It was the industrial areas (such as South Wales, Manchester, Glasgow and Tyneside) that were hit worst of all… Even though Britain was still the worlds beating heart of Manufacturing at the time and there should have been a place for all those unemployed.
-And do you want to know something?
-All the government of the day did was to introduce spending cuts in the hope that it would ease the problem.
-Guess what… It didn’t work then and it isn’t working now… Seems todays politicians could learn a lot from the lessons of the past.
+In the 1930’s there was huge unemployment due to the great depression, worldwide, as today.
+In South Wales it rose as high as twenty five percent and this was a time when the valleys were a smog infested hell hole of heavy industry.
+It was the industrial areas (such as South Wales, Manchester, Glasgow and Tyneside) that were hit worst of all- Even though Britain was still the world’s beating heart of manufacturing at that time and there should have been a place for all those unemployed.
+Alas, all the government of the day did was to introduce spending cuts in the hope that it would ease the problem.
+It didn’t work then and it isn’t working now.

-However, moving to today, it is far easier to find employment than at any other time in history, largely thanks to technology and that ‘wonderful’ thing known as the social welfare system.
-Back in the 30’s to get work you had to go out and find the work.
+Today it is far easier to find employment than at any other time in history, especially thanks to technology and that ‘wonderful’ thing known as the social welfare system.
+Back in the thirties, to get work you had to go out and find it.
 You had to go to the factories and the mines and the workshops and hope that they’d take you on.
-There wasn’t even such thing as a CV and I don’t even think Job Interviews were very common back then.
-And it wasn’t like you could move from one town to another very easily either… Now you not only have CV’s and Job Interviews but you can supposedly go and work on the other side of the country if you want to.
+There wasn’t even such thing as a CV and I don’t even think job interviews were very common back then.
+You couldn’t move from one town to another very easily either.
+Now, today, we not only have CV’s and job interviews but you can supposedly go and work on the other side of the country if you want to.
 Movement to where is there is work is easier than ever.
-And we have technology… whole websites dedicated to finding that perfect job… whether it be Archaeologist, Botanist, Care worker, Death dealer… So whatever you want to do you can do it.
-And there is now also the job centre which is full of friendly people who can help you find that perfect…
+We have technology, whole websites dedicated to finding that perfect job whether it be archaeologist, botanist, care worker, death dealer… Whatever you want to do you can do it.
+And there is now also the job centre which is full of friendly people who can help you find that perfect job…

 Or that’s the theory at least.